Saturday, July 11, 2020

 Everything You Wanted To Know About The Marvel Age of Comics...But Were Afraid to Ask!

-My book, here a PDF, began at the dawn of the Marvel Age.
-This book refers to the real, original comics.
+This book, a PDF, began at the dawn of the Marvel Age.
+This book refers to the real, original comics and was written when the comics were originally published, over sixty years ago.
+Of course, it’s been updated.
 As fans of the movies and comics know, Marvel had a shared Universe and heroes and villains popped up in many books.
+The full descriptions of the thousands of comics were actually written when the comics were originally published.

 Stan Lee really really liked this book! (makes me feel great.!)
 In fact, he included this book when he donated his papers!